chrisalehman/ai-document-extraction/README.md

 # W2 Data Extraction with Qwen-2.5-VL-7B-Instruct

 ## Executive Summary
 This project demonstrates how fine-tuning the Qwen-2.5-VL-7B-Instruct model on the Kaggle W2 dataset achieves a 97.23% accuracy in automating the extraction of several key fields, all at a trivial development cost.
-This result suggests that business use cases that rely on heavy text extraction from documents, such as mortgage underwriting, can be automated with current open source vision-language models as they offer a scalable and efficient alternative to manual or traditional OCR-based methods.
+This result suggests that business use cases that rely on heavy text extraction from documents, such as loan underwriting, can be automated with current open source vision-language models as they offer a scalable and efficient alternative to manual or traditional OCR-based methods.
 The model excels across four W2 form types--herein defined as ADP1, ADP2, IRS1, and IRS2--with near-perfect performance on the IRS class of forms (99.69%-100% accuracy) and significant improvements on the more complex ADP forms, particularly ADP1 (from 52.92% to 89.23%).
 This highlights the transformative potential of vision-language models for document extraction in financial workflows.

 ---

 ## Introduction

 ### Business Use Case of Document Extraction
-In mortgage underwriting, as an example, extracting data from W2 forms is critical for verifying income and tax details.
+In loan underwriting, as an example, extracting data from W2 forms is critical for verifying income and tax details.
 Traditionally, this process involved manual data entry, which is time-consuming, expensive, and prone to human error.
 Automating W2 extraction with AI not only accelerates the process but also reduces costs and speed, delivering substantial value to financial institutions by enhancing operational efficiency and decision-making reliability.
 The key question is whether the state-of-the-art is sufficiently accurate to enable adoption.

 ### State of the Art in Vision-Language Models
 The field of document extraction has evolved significantly, with vision-language models (VLMs) like Qwen-2.5-VL-7B-Instruct marking a major advancement over traditional methods: